tanle8/jpsef/week2/week2_note/week2-2-programming_exercise_finding_many_genes.md

 2. Copy your methods from Part1 to find one gene and print all genes.

-3. Write the method named `countGenes` that has a String parameter named `dna` representing a string of DNA.
-This method returns the number of genes found in dna.
-For example the call `countGenes(“ATGTAAGATGCCCTAGT”)` returns __2__, finding the gene `ATGTAA` first and then the gene `ATGCCCTAG`.
+3. Write the method named `countGenes` that:
+    - has a String parameter named `dna` representing a string of DNA.
+    - This method returns the number of genes found in dna.
+For example:
+        - the call `countGenes(“ATGTAAGATGCCCTAGT”)` returns __2__, finding the gene `ATGTAA` first and then the gene `ATGCCCTAG`.
 Hint: This is very similar to finding all genes and printing them, except that instead of printing all the genes you will count them.

 4. Write the void method named `testCountGenes` that has no parameters.
 This method calls `countGenes` with many example strings and prints the result for each.
 You should create several examples with different numbers of genes to test your code.